Why Bitter Gourd Leaves Turning Yellow?

 After you have noticed that the vine has begun to grow to the top of the trellis, start pruning or pinching away all the lateral branches from the soil up to the 10th mode.

-This will provide stimulation to the upper branches and allow them to grow and produce a higher yield.
+This will stimulate the upper branches, allowing them to grow and yield higher.

-Then prune the plant from its lateral areas around the 2 to 3 feet long part, begin by pruning the growing tip when it has reached the top of the trellis.
+Then, prune the plant from its lateral areas around the 2 to 3-foot-long part; begin by pruning the growing tip when it has reached the top of the trellis.

-This will make sure that the plant is producing high amounts of flowers, and the fruiting will also start sooner.
+This will ensure that the plant produces high amounts of flowers, and the fruiting will also start sooner.

-The fruit that has grown from the trellis will grow longer and have a straight shape than those that have grown on the ground.
+The fruit grown from the trellis will grow longer and have a straight shape than those grown on the ground.

 Feeding and watering the plant

-Always keep the planting beds of the bitter melon moist, which means water them regularly to have proper fruit growth and development.
+Always keep the planting beds of the bitter melon moist, which means watering them regularly to have proper fruit growth and development.

-Add aged compost as it is the best food for plants.
-You can also slowly add organic fertilizer, like 5-10-10, around the plants at the early stage.
+Add aged compost, as it is the best food for plants.
+You can also slowly add organic fertilizer 5-10-10 around the plants at the early stage.

-To boost the plants, make sure you are watering compost or adding a comfrey team every third week of the growing season.
+To boost the plants, ensure you water compost or add a comfrey team every third week of the growing season.

 The perfect companion plants of bitter melons are Beans, corn, peas, pumpkins, and squash.
 Make sure that you are not growing bitter melons with herbs and potatoes.